 PERFORMANCE, DANCE AND THE CULTURE OF HOSPITALS

-In response to the epidemic of compassion fatigue and burnout in the nursing profession, Denver based artist and registered nurse Tara Rynders worked with co-directors Jadd Tank and Lia Bonfilio, to create an immersive theater performance for the community called First, Do No Harm.
+In response to the nursing profession's epidemic of compassion fatigue and burnout, Denver-based artist and registered nurse Tara Rynders worked with co-directors Jadd Tank and Lia Bonfilio to create an immersive theater performance for the community called First, Do No Harm.

-The multi-disciplinary production was developed to be performed for the public inside hospitals and health care facilitaties.
-The debut performance took place at Rose Medical Center, located in Denver, Colorado, in October, 2018.
+The multi-disciplinary production was developed to be performed for the public inside hospitals and health care facilities.
+The debut performance took place at Rose Medical Center, located in Denver, Colorado, in October 2018.

-Guests were walked throughout Rose Medical Center - a fully functioning hospital - to various locations where they witnessed first-hand the complex and difficult emotional challenges that nurses endure on a daily basis.
+Guests were walked throughout Rose Medical Center - a fully functioning hospital - to various locations where they witnessed first-hand the complex and difficult emotional challenges that nurses endure daily.

 First, Do No Harm is bringing awareness to compassion fatigue, burnout and the often unfriendly and impersonal nature of our healthcare system.